-Matthew Velissaris, MA, LPC
+Matthew Velissaris, MA, LPC, CPT

-ABG Wellness Group Milwaukee, WI
+ABG Wellness Group

-Matthew Velisarris, MA, LPC, CPT is a psychotherapist trained in Clinical Psychology and an American Council on Exercise Certified Professional Trainer.
+Matthew is a psychotherapist trained in Clinical Psychology and an American Council on Exercise Certified Professional Trainer.
 Matthew diagnosis and treats mental illness in adults coping with co-occurring physical and developmental disabilities.
 Matthew's clinical focus is on utilizing Mindfulness Based Stress Reduction, Cognitive Behavioral Therapy, Health Psychology and Motivational Interviewing as both treatment modalities for mental illness and as adjuncts to support client's starting and sustaining healthier exercise and nutritional habits.
 Matthew uses the American Council on Exercise's Integrated Fitness Training Model which strives for consilience between the above-mentioned psychological modalities, exercise and nutritional modalities.

 Bio as above

-He currently serves on the American Association of Intellectual/Developmental Disabilities – WI Board, the Dane County Area Agency on Ageing Board, the AAA Legislative/Advocacy Committee, the State Aging Advisory Council, the Verona Library Auxiliary Board; and volunteers at the Veterans Hospital, the Badger Prairie Needs Network and Heartland Farms.
+Psychologist (retired), Licensed Nursing Home Administrator (retired); Member of the American Psychological Association, the American Association on ID/DD and is listed in the National Register of Health Care Providers in Psychology.
+Ted currently serves on the American Association of Intellectual/Developmental Disabilities – WI Board, the Dane County Area Agency on Ageing Board, the AAA Legislative/Advocacy Committee, the State Aging Advisory Council, the Verona Library Auxiliary Board; and volunteers at the Veterans Hospital, the Badger Prairie Needs Network and Heartland Farms.
 He is a Vietnam Veteran.

 My Choice Wisconsin